cesardraw2/zeppelin/README.md

 ## Requirements
  * Java 1.7
- * Tested and Build on Ubuntu 15.10
+ * Tested and Build on Ubuntu 16.04 LTS
  * Maven (if you want to build from the source code)
  * Node.js Package Manager